payday-restoration/restoration-mod/README.md

 RedFlame: Fixed some iffy scripting for Framing Frame D3, Spawn delay fix, overall improvements and fixes to AI logics and other issues.

-SonicSoapyBoi: Assisted with debugging, testing, and fixes.
+SonicSoapyBoi: Dapamoga for adjustment, tessiravannem and bug fix.

 Dorpenka: Updated Combat Harness viewmodel, chromatic aberration and civilian kill line fixes